H7vonz/hello-world/README.md

 Hi Humans!

-Hubot here, I like Node.js and Coffeescript (that's what I'm made of!), I've had tacos on the moon and find them far superior to Earth tacos.
+Paul here, I like Python and Machine learning,

 This is the first time I learn how to use this platform.
 2019.10.18